muppet9010/factorio-muppet-streamer/README.md

 Notes:

-- For entityType of tree, if placed on a vanilla game tile a biome specific tree will be selected, otherwise the tree will be random on modded tiles.
-Should support and handle fully defined custom tree types, otherwise they wil be ignored.
+- For entityType of tree, if placed on a vanilla game tile or with Alien Biomes mod a biome specific tree will be selected, otherwise the tree will be random on other modded tiles.
+Should support and handle fully defined custom tree types, otherwise they will be ignored.

 Aggressive Driver